Passports & Travel Visas

 General Requirements & Guidelines

 - To travel abroad, U.S. citizens must have a passport.
 In general, it should be valid for at least six months after your return date, and passports expiring before then should be renewed as soon as possible.
 We recommend that passports contain at least 2 blank pages for each country visited.
-(U.S. citizens can get extra pages added to their passport if necessary.)
+If your passport does not have this many pages, you should obtain a new passport as soon as possible.

 - Many countries also require a travel visa for entry.
 Requirements vary by country.
 Some countries issue visas upon arrival, but in most cases, you need to obtain visas prior to travel.